Volunteering opportunities at SENAC

-- Help us raise funds to keep the service going
+- Help us raise funds to keep our services running

 What a volunteer can expect from SENAC